 For example, the Port of Tampa Bay simply can't have the largest cruise ships dock because the height of the Sunshine Skyway Bridge at the entrance to the bay is too low.

-The Port of Galveston (the busiest cruise port outside of Florida) anticipates welcoming an Oasis-class vessel in the future, but first has to work with Royal Caribbean to build a new terminal that can accommodate ships of that size.
+The Port of Galveston (the busiest cruise port outside of Florida) now welcomes Oasis-class ships, but first had to work with Royal Caribbean to build an entirely new terminal that could accommodate ships of that size.

 But while the limit on the size of ships may have maxed out for now, there is still room for more vessels to be built up to current standards.
-Of the 120 cruise ships included on our chart above, 49 of them (41%) are less than 100,000 gross tons.
+Of the cruise ships included on our chart above, about a third of them are less than 100,000 gross tons.